-STEP 9 Locate the point where the chimney will exit the roof by plumbing down to the center of the chimney.
+Locate the point where the chimney will exit the roof by plumbing down to the center of the chimney.
 Drive a nail through the roof to mark the center.
 See Figure 17.

-STEP 10 Measure to either side of the nail and mark the 14 1/2" x 14 1/2" opening required.
+Measure to either side of the nail and mark the 14 1/2" x 14 1/2" opening required.
 This 14 1/2" x 14 1/2" is measured on the horizontal; actual length may be larger depending on the pitch of the roof.
 Cut out and frame the opening.
 See Chapter 25 of the Uniform Building Code for Roof Framing details.

-STEP 11 Continue to add Chimney Sections through the roof opening, maintaining at least a 2" air space.
-STEP 12 Install the Roof Flashing appropriate to the roof pitch and install one of these Terminal Caps: RT362 or RT382 (Telescoping-Round), RT364 or RT384 (Round), or RT364S (Stainless Steel-Round) following the Instructions shipped with these accessories.
-The Terminal Cap may also be a ST8 (Housing Top and Flashing) utilizing RB4, TB4, RB6 or TB6 (Simulated Brick Panels) and installed in accordance with the Instructions shipped with these accessories.
-For flat roof pitch installations, Terminal Caps ST375 (Square) or ST376 (Telescoping-Square) may be installed utilizing a Chase Top.
+☐ STEP 11 Continue to add Chimney Sections through the roof opening, maintaining at least a 2" air space. ☐ STEP 12 Install the Roof Flashing appropriate to the roof pitch and install one of these Terminal Caps: RT362 or RT382 (Telescoping - Round), RT364 or RT384 (Round), or RT364S (Stainless Steel-Round) following the Instructions shipped with these accessories.
+The Terminal Cap may also be an ST8 (Housing Top and Flashing) utilizing RB4, TB4, RB6 or TB6 (Simulated Brick Panels) and installed in accordance with the Instructions shipped with these accessories.
+For flat roof pitch installations, Terminals Caps ST375 (Square) or ST376 (Telescoping-Square) may be installed utilizing a Chase Top.
 WARNING DETAIL INSTRUCTIONS FOR INSTALLATION OF THE ROOF FLASHING, STORM COLLAR AND TERMINAL CAP ARE FOUND PACKAGED WITH THESE PARTS.
 TO AVOID DANGER OF FIRE, ALL INSTRUCTIONS MUST BE STRICTLY FOLLOWED, INCLUDING THE PROVISION OF AIR SPACE CLEARANCE BETWEEN CHIMNEY SYSTEM AND COMBUSTIBLE ENCLOSURE.
-TO PROTECT AGAINST EFFECTS OF METAL CORROSION OF THE ABOVE PARTS, FIRST WASH THEM WITH A SOLVENT OR VINEGAR, RINSE WITH WATER, AND THEN PAINT WITH A RUST RESISTANT PAINT.
-STEP 13 Complete the fireplace enclosure, allowing space for outside air ducts and gas piping if desired.
+TO PROTECT AGAINST EFFECTS OF METAL CORROSION OF THE ABOVE PARTS, FIRST WASH THEM WITH A SOLVENT OR VINEGAR, RINSE WITH WATER, AND THEN PAINT WITH A RUST RESISTANT PAINT. ☐ STEP 13 Complete the fireplace enclosure, allowing space for outside air ducts and gas piping if desired.
 Care must be taken with any electrical wiring to avoid exposure to high temperatures or mechanical damage to wire insulation.
-A minimum clearance of 1/2" must be maintained between the fireplace sides and the combustible enclosure. П STEP 14 Knockouts are provided on both sides of the fireplace to allow for connection of a decorative gas appliance incorporating an automatic shutoff device and complying with the Standard for Decorative Gas Appliances for Installation in Vented Fireplaces, ANSI Z21.60.
+A minimum clearance of 1/2" must be maintained between the fireplace sides and the combustible enclosure. ☐ STEP 14 A knockout is provided on the side of the fireplace to allow for connection of a decorative gas appliance incorporating an automatic shutoff device and complying with the Standard for Decorative Gas Appliances for Installation in Vented Fireplaces, ANSI Z21.60.
 The decorative gas appliance should be installed in accordance with the National Fuel Code, ANSI Z223.1-1980.
-The side refractories are designed to allow 1/2" iron pipe to pass through.
+The side refractory is designed to allow 1/2" iron pipe to pass through.
 Use a non-combustible sealant to seal any opening between the gas pipe and refractory on the inside.
 Repack the insulation removed, to seal around the gas pipe where it exits the side of the fireplace.
 CAUTION WHEN USING THE DECORATIVE APPLIANCE, THE FIREPLACE DAMPER MUST BE SET IN THE FULLY OPEN POSITION.
-2. A FULLY OPEN DAMPER ENSURES PROPER VENTING OF COMBUSTION PRODUCTS. Г STEP 15 Install Outside Air if desired or required by local code, using the Instructions supplied with the AK14 Air Kit.
-The use of Outside Air is strongly recommended.
-STEP 16 If a Fan Kit is desired, first complete installation of the Junction Box Kit (JK1), referring to the separate JK1 Instructions packaged with the fireplace.
-Fan Kits FK1 and/or FK2 can only be installed after the JK1 Junction Box Kit has been installed.
-Follow the Instructions supplied with the Fan Kits for proper installation.
-It is recommended to install the JK1 Junction Box Kit during initial construction even if fans are not initially desired - this allows for adding a Fan Kit at a later date.
+2. A FULLY OPEN DAMPER ENSURES PROPER VENTING OF COMBUSTION PRODUCTS. □ STEP 15 Install Outside Air if desired or required by local code, using the Instructions supplied with the AK14 Air Kit.
+The use of Outside Air is strongly recommended. ☐ STEP 16 If a Fan Kit is desired, first install the Junction Box Kit, using the instructions supplied in the JK1 Kit.
+Fan Kit FK3 can only be installed after the JK1 Junction Box kit has been installed.
+Follow the instructions supplied with the Fan Kit for proper installation.
+It is recommended to install the JK1 Junction Box Kit during the initial construction even if fans are not initially desired - this allows for adding a Fan Kit at a later date.